BotDogs4645/BotdogsWiki/Code-Breakdown.md

   /** Creates a new DriveTrain. */

   // allows us to have a "testing mode" whenever we want.
-  // Avoid having it all on all the time because analyzation can cause slowness and clutters up Shuffleboard. public boolean testing = false;
+  // Avoid having it all on all the time because the analysis can cause slowness and clutters up Shuffleboard. public boolean testing = false;

   // Motor instances variables.
 We are using Falcons, which use integrated Talon controllers.